MLS news: 'I'm not done with you yet' - Ibrahimovic confirms LA Galaxy stay | Goal.com

 'I'm not done with you yet' - Ibrahimovic confirms LA Galaxy stay

-Zlatan Ibrahimovic has confirmed that he is staying in the MLS with LA Galaxy via a post on social media.
+Zlatan Ibrahimovic has confirmed that he is staying in the MLS with LA Galaxy.

-There was a great deal of speculation surrounding the star striker's future, with strong links to former club AC Milan.
+There was a great deal of speculation surrounding the star striker's future, with strong links to former club AC Milan until they ruled out a deal last week.

-However, it seems the mercurial forward is set for another season in Los Angeles following his typically dramatic announcement.
+However, it seems the mercurial forward is set for another season in Los Angeles following his typically dramatic announcement via a social media post.

 MLZ Im not done with you yet pic.twitter.com/1F68siOV16 — Zlatan Ibrahimović (@Ibra_official) December 17, 2018

-He has won league titles almost everywhere he has gone, winning league titles in the Netherlands with Ajax, in Italy with Juventus, Inter and Milan, in Spain with Barcelona and in France with Paris Saint-Germain.
+He has won league titles almost everywhere he has gone, including in Netherlands with Ajax, Italy with Juventus, Inter and Milan, Spain with Barcelona and in France with Paris Saint-Germain.

-His brief spell in England with United saw him help the Red Devils to Europa League and EFL Cup triumphs, although the Premier League evaded him.
+His brief spell in England with United saw him help the Red Devils to Europa League and EFL Cup triumphs, although the Premier League trophy evaded his grasp.

 Had he left LA Galaxy, it would have been the first club of his career since Malmo where he had not won any silverware.

-There was strong interest in the 37-year-old, however, from former side Milan, as well as links to Malmo and his native Sweden - where he started his career - as well as temporary deals back to Jose Mourinho's struggling United, but he has turned down all offers to remain in Los Angeles.
+There was strong interest in the 37-year-old, however, from Milan, as well as links to Malmo in his native Sweden and a temporary deal back to Jose Mourinho's struggling United, but he has turned down all offers to remain in Los Angeles.

 The exact details of Ibrahmovic's new deal are as yet unconfirmed.